-It takes water-based polyurethane 6-8 hours to dry enough for a re-coat, and 24 hours to cure (fully dry).
-In comparison, oil-based polyurethane takes 24 hours to dry between coats and 48-72 hours to fully cure (harden).
+Water-based polyurethane takes around 6-8 hours to dry between coats and around 24 hours to cure (fully dry).
+Oil-based polyurethane takes around 24 hours to dry between coats and 48-72 hours to fully cure (harden).

 |Polyurethane Type||Re-coat Time|